DiffuSolve: Diffusion-based Solver for Non-convex Trajectory Optimization: Preliminaries

-As expressive generative models, the diffusion probabilistic models~\citep{sohl2015deep, ho2020denoising, song2020score} generate samples from random noises through an iterative denoising process.
+\paragraph{Diffusion Probabilistic Model.} As expressive generative models, the diffusion probabilistic models~\citep{sohl2015deep, ho2020denoising, song2020score} generate samples from random noises through an iterative denoising process.
 The forward process (\emph{i.e.}, diffusion process) iteratively adds Gaussian noise to sample $x_k$ at the $k$-th step according to the following equation:

 where $\beta_k$ is a given variance schedule.
 With the diffusion steps $K \rightarrow \infty$, $x_K$ becomes a random Gaussian noise.
 From above one can write: